Unrest

 Robinson formed Grenadine with Jenny Toomey (of Tsunami) and trombone player Robert Christiansen (from Eggs).
 Goya (Shiny Disc, 1993) surprised both the critics and the fans: it was a album of pure, mild pre-rock music, a sort of tribute to Tin Pan Alley (many of the signatures are forged: the tracks are almost all original).
 It was the triumph of "feel-good" music (not of the post-modern, as the work has nothing intellectual).
 Cherishino, Fillings, and Gillen held high the banner that was Imperial f.f.r.r., and alone were worth the money for the album.
 Nopalitos (Simple Machines, 1994) sank into self-indulgence with melodramatic ballads such as Mexico Big City, Steely Daniel, and Barnacle.
 The albums seemed, above all, to exist so that Robinson could play with archaic music, but the experiments rarely worked (Hell Over Hickory Dew, Roundabout On A Tuesday).

-Robinson and Cross formed Air Miami with drummer Gabriel Stout, from which came the singles Airplane Rider (Teen Beat, 1994) and Fuck You Tiger (4AD, 1995), the album Me Me Me (Teen Beat, 1995), and the EPs Fuck You Tiger (Teen Beat, 1995) and Niagara Falls Is Frozen (Teen Beat, 1996).
+Robinson and Cross formed Air Miami with drummer Gabriel Stout, and they released with the singles Airplane Rider (Teen Beat, 1994) and Fuck You Tiger (4AD, 1995), the album Me Me Me (Teen Beat, 1995), and the EPs Fuck You Tiger (Teen Beat, 1995) and Niagara Falls Is Frozen (Teen Beat, 1996).
 The catchy refrain and the vocal harmonies in Airplane Rider did not prepare the listener adequately for the eclectic sound of the album.
 The sound was that of Imperial f.f.r.r., but emphasized the drum machine and synthesizers.
 On one hand, there were tracks that paired up the promiscuity of the Pixies to the vehemence of punk-rock, as in I Hate Milk and You Sweet Little Heartbreaker (perhaps the best) and on the other hand, there were compositions which were composite and dilated, recalling the new wave (Sweet As A Candybar) or Pere Ubu (Afternoon Train).
 In the middle there was a novelty song similar to the style of The Cars: World Cup Fever.
 Cross was most active as composer and vocalist.

 .
 Robinson also launched a side project: Olympic Death Squad which produced the album Blue (Teen Beat, 1996), on which the songs This Is Riot Gear and The Anti-Kidnapping Song seemed as if they were discarded by Air Miami without the mediation of Cross.